-Gross Profit for 2012 was \$23.9 million compared to \$23.2 million in 2011, a 3% increase.
-Total gross profit for our Lifeboat Distribution segment was \$15.8 million compared to \$16.8 million in 2011, representing a 6% decrease.
-The decrease in gross profit for the Lifeboat Distribution segment was due to lower vendor rebate attainment and competitive pricing pressure within this segment.
-Total gross profit for our TechXtend segment was \$8.1 million compared to \$6.4 million in 2011, representing a 25% increase.
-The increase in gross profit for the TechXtend segment was the result of increased sales volume offset in part by a lower gross margin in 2012 as compared to 2011 and lower vendor rebates.
-Vendor rebates and discounts for 2012 amounted to \$1.8 million compared to \$2.9 million for 2011.
-Vendor rebates are dependent on reaching certain targets set by our vendors.
-Vendors have been periodically substantially increasing their target revenues for rebate eligibility.
-Therefore, despite our increasing revenue, vendor rebates have declined.
+Gross Profit for 2013 was \$24.4 million compared to \$23.9 million in 2012, a 2% increase.
+Total gross profit for our Lifeboat Distribution segment in 2013 was \$17.4 million compared to \$15.8 million in 2012, representing a 10% increase.
+The increase in gross profit for the Lifeboat Distribution segment was due to increased sales volume as gross profit margin remained relatively stable.
+Total gross profit for our TechXtend segment in 2013 was \$6.9 million compared to \$8.1 million in 2012, representing a 14% decrease.
+The decrease in gross profit for the result primarily of decreased software sales volume, including a decrease in large single sale transactions and extended payment terms sales transactions, offset in part by a higher gross margin in 2013 as compared to 2012 primarily on software sales.
+Vendor rebates and discounts for 2013 improved and amounted to \$1.7 million compared to \$1.5 million for 2012, representing a 13% increase.
+The increase in vendor rebates and discounts as a percentage of net sales was experienced mainly at the TechXtend segment.

-Gross profit margin (gross profit as a percentage of net sales) for 2012 was 8.0% compared to 9.3% in 2011.
-Gross profit margin for our Lifeboat Distribution segment in 2012 was 7.3% compared to 8.7% in 2011.
-Gross profit margin for our TechXtend segment in 2012 was 10.1% compared to 11.2% in 2011.
+Gross profit margin (gross profit as a percentage of net sales) for 2013 was 8.1% compared to 8.0% in 2012.
+Gross profit margin for our Lifeboat Distribution segment was consistent at 7.3% in 2013 and 2012.
+Gross profit margin for our TechXtend segment in 2013 was 11.0% compared to 10.1% in 2012.
+This increase is due to increased pricing and vendor rebates in 2013 as compared to 2012.

-The increase in gross profit dollars and the decrease in gross profit margins were primarily caused by the sales growth within our Lifeboat Distribution and TechXtend segments, offset in part, by continued pressure on discounts and rebates earned and competitive pricing pressure in both segments, and, in part, by our having won several large bids, including transactions on extended payment terms, based on aggressive pricing which we plan to continue.
+The increase in gross profit dollars and the increase in gross profit margins were primarily caused by the sales growth within our Lifeboat Distribution segment and increase in pricing and an increase in rebates earned at our TechXtend segment.

 The Company monitors gross profits and gross profit margins carefully.
-Price competition in our market intensified further in 2012, with competitors lowering their prices significantly and the Company responding immediately.
-Although our sales volume increased substantially as a result, gross margins, as well as the rebates and discounts that are material elements of the Company's overall profitability, were negatively impacted during the year ended December 31, 2012.
-We anticipate that margins, as well as discounts and rebates, will continue to be affected by this current trend.
+Price competition in our market persisted in 2013.
+Although our total gross profit margins improved slightly in 2013, we anticipate that margins, as well as discounts and rebates, will continue to be under pressure in the near future.